-The Institute for Foundation Law and the Law of Non-Profit-Organizations was initiated by the ZEIT-Stiftung Ebelin und Gerd Bucerius on 28th September 2001.
+The Institute for Foundation Law and the Law of Non-Profit-Organisations was initiated by the ZEIT-Stiftung Ebelin und Gerd Bucerius on 28th September 2001.
+It emphasizes the character of Bucerius Law School as product of a private foundation’s initiative.

 Initially, the Institute was managed by Dr. Peter Rawert.
-In April 2002, Professor Dr. W. Rainer Walz became its director giving it its special character as a link between science, praxis and politics.
-After Professor Dr. W. Rainer Walz's tragic decease in summer 2006, Professor Dr. Dieter Reuter and Dr. Andreas Richter were in charge of the management.
-Since April 2007, Professor Dr. Birgit Weitemeyer has been head of the Institute.
+In April 2002, Professor Dr. W. Rainer Walz became its director.
+After Rainer Walz's decease in summer 2006, Professor Dr. Dieter Reuter and Dr. Andreas Richter succeeded.
+Since April 2007, Professor Dr. Birgit Weitemeyer has been director of the Institute.

 The Institute for Foundation Law and the Law of Non-Profit-Organizations is member of the International Society for Third-Sector Research (ISTR).